 A good layout is essential for untangling and understanding any network.
-We offer eight different graph layouts, each designed to highlight different aspects of your data.
+We offer many different graph layouts, each designed to highlight different aspects of your data.
 They’ve been carefully optimized to ensure consistency, performance and clarity.

 ‘Standard’ is an efficient, force-directed layout.
 This means that it constructs the graph so links are a consistent length, with nodes and edges overlapping as little as possible and distributed evenly across the chart.

 Its consistency and simplicity helps make it a good catch-all for any kind of data and any size of dataset.
 It’s particularly useful for finding patterns and symmetries.